 - Manage timber through planting, controlled burns, harvesting and selling.

 Preventing heirs property and transferring real property assets to the next generation in a way that ensures it can be managed properly requires Estate Planning.
-This project addresses heirs property to achieve greater agricultural sustainability by providing Estate Planning Technology Transfer to Cooperative Extension Agents and Direct Training to Limited-Resource Farmers in Rural Georgia through a hybrid train-the-trainer and direct-training model.
+This project addressed heirs property to achieve greater agricultural sustainability by providing Estate Planning Technology Transfer to Cooperative Extension Agents and Direct Training to Limited-Resource Farmers in Rural Georgia through a hybrid train-the-trainer and direct-training model.